Table of Contents_

 Check to make sure your bike can handle a conversion kit before making a purchase.

 If you are wondering what the best ebike conversion kit is.
-You should know that one of the best reasons to go with a conversion kit over a pr-existing electric bike is that you can suit the various components to your specific needs.
+You should know that one of the best reasons to go with a conversion kit over a pre-existing electric bike is that you can suit the various components to your specific needs.
 Do you want a higher-than-average maximum range before needing a recharge?
 Buy an electric bike kit with a large lithium-ion battery.
 Want to travel at blazing speeds?
 Purchase a kit with a powerful mid-drive electric motor instead of a hub motor, so you can make short work out of even treacherous terrain.
 Additionally, you can learn more about the differences between these motors with our article electric bike mid-drive vs wheel hub to see which is right for you.
-However, you can do your own research, such as comparing rider weight vs amp hour battery distance, and decide on your kit accordingly.
+However, you can do your own research, such as comparing rider weight vs amp hour battery distance and decide on your kit accordingly.

-If you already own a high-quality regular bike, buying and affixing a conversion kit will likely be much cheaper than purchasing a brand new electric bike.
+If you already own a high-quality regular bike, buying and affixing a conversion kit will likely be much cheaper than purchasing a brand-new electric bike.
 Additionally, if you ever move on to a new bike, you can remove the components and slap them on your new bike.
 This process cannot be done with a standard e-bike, as most of the components are hardwired to the design.
 One of the ways to save money on a conversion kit is to use a chain drive system, as they are cheaper than belt systems.
 You can learn more about their differences with our article comparing belt vs chain drive electric bikes.

 Both will be easy to ride once you get going, but e-bike conversion kits require some mechanical know-how in order to successfully complete the installation process.
 Standard e-bikes, on the other hand, will already be built.
 You’ll just have to sit on it and let the fun begin.
 If you are affixing a conversion kit, have your tools ready, take a look at the rear wheel of your current bike, and set aside a few hours for the installation.
 You may also want to watch some Youtube tutorials ahead of time.